Last Updated on by

 The Nexia Z-Wave Plus Doorbell Sensor is very easy to install.
 You simply need to connect it to your doorbell chime.
 All the hardware you need is included in the box.

-The doorbell sensor is powered by two AA batteries and costs $45 (For the latest prices and discounts, check here).
+The doorbell sensor is powered by two AA batteries (For the latest prices check here).

 FortrezZ Z-Wave MIMOlite Motor Control